Jessime/Jessime.github.io/_pages/about.md

 * <u> If you could have an endless supply of any food, what would you get? </u>

   Maybe venison.
-This is a hard question, because I keep thinking about all of the downsides of having an endless supply of a single food.
+This is a hard question because I keep thinking about all of the downsides of having an endless supply of a single food.

 * <u> If you were an animal, what would you be and why?</u>

   A sloth, apparently.
   My wife came up with this analogy, because she thinks I move so slowly.
-  Enough people either agreed or thought it was funny that the joke has stuck around.
+  Enough people either agreed or thought it was funny enough that the joke stuck around.
-  One time, I was gifted sloth socks as a wedding party gift.
+  Once, I was gifted sloth socks as a wedding party favor.
   I love those socks.

 * <u> What is one goal you’d like to accomplish during your lifetime? </u>

-  To contribute something that's useful to humanity 100 years after I'm dead.
+  To contribute something that is useful to humanity 100 years after I'm dead.
   Because, why aim low, right?

 * <u> When you were little, who was your favorite super hero? </u>

-  As an adult, I like the MCU as much as the next guy.
+  As an adult, I like the MCU as much as the next person.
   As a kid, I didn't particularly care for super heroes.
-  There were no rule.
+  There are no rule.
 If the Hulk fights Wolverine, who wins?
   Who knows, because the physics of the world adapts, on the fly, to the plot.
   It's all magic, in the end.
   Incidentally, I love a rules based magic system, à la Brandon Sanderson.